 Everyone struggles with assignments and understanding concepts from courses.
-Instructors are available for assistance, but additional support is provided for IGM students in the form of tutors.
+Instructors are available for assistance, but additional support is provided for IGM students by your teaching assistant.

 We are often asked about the hardware and software that is available in the labs.
 We use many different software packages (both open source and paid), and have listed the major software packages available for all IGM student use in the labs.

 Reminder: ALL IGM Students have access to the Microsoft Dreamspark (MSDNAA) program for free personal use of Microsoft Operating Systems and software.
 (Note, Microsoft Office is not available).